royh02/autobnb/README.md

    bash deploy.sh
    ```

-The webapp will be hosted at http://localhost:5001/
+The webapp will be found at http://localhost:5001/

 # Instructions